chinarosesz/AzureDevOps.DataIngestor/README.md

   repository         Collect repository data given a specific project or all projects by default

   pullrequest        Collect pull request data given a specific project or all projects by default

+  commit            Collect commit data given a specific project or all projects by default

   builddefinition    Collect bulid definition data given a specific project or all projects by default